Daandelange/kirby3-simplestats/README.md

 ];
 ````

 Here's a list with options that have been tested. (the `daandelange.simplestats` part has been stripped)
+You might also find some more detailed information in the comments of `options.php`.

 | Option                          | Type                                  | Default         | Description                                                                | Comment                                                                           |
 |---------------------------------|---------------------------------------|-----------------|----------------------------------------------------------------------------|-----------------------------------------------------------------------------------|